BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/sheet-name-pattern.md

 ![Sheet name pattern setting](/images/pdmpublisher/screenshots/options-026-property-sheet-name-pattern.png)

 Wildcard pattern used when **Sheets to export** is set to matching sheet names.

+> [!NOTE]
+> Sheet-name matching applies only when a drawing contains two or more sheets.
+If a drawing contains one sheet, PDMPublisher ignores the pattern and exports that sheet.

 Use `*` to match any text and `?` to match one character.